webplatform/docs/css/properties/background-origin/index.md

 |CSS percentages=N/A
 |Values={{CSS Property Value
 |Data Type=padding-box
 |Description=Default.
 The position is relative to the padding box.
-For single boxes, "0 0" is the upper-left corner of the padding edge; "100% 100%" is the lower-right corner.
 }}{{CSS Property Value
 |Data Type=border-box
 |Description=The position is relative to the border box.